Skip to main content

 Precision medicine holds enormous potential for people with rare diseases: faster diagnosis and personalised treatment can significantly improve the quality of life and the course of the disease.
 At the same time, this progress raises questions: How can patient data be used safely and ethically with small case numbers?
 How do we organise interdisciplinary collaboration to bring precision medicine to patients with limited evidence and infrastructure?
 What financing models can support high costs and ensure global access?

 These and other questions will be discussed at the symposium.
 International experts will provide impetus and present current research approaches, technologies and practical solutions.
-The focus will always be on those affected: Their perspectives and experiences are essential in shaping a sustainable healthcare future.
+The focus will always be on the people living with a rare disease: Their perspectives and experiences are essential in shaping a sustainable healthcare future.
 Let’s shape this future together.
 Share your ideas so that we can make the most of the opportunities offered by precision medicine for rare diseases.

 FRIDAY, JUNE 20